Orlando Magic Officially Clinch Postseason Spot for Second Consecutive Season

 ORLANDO, Fla. –– The Orlando Magic will officially play postseason basketball in 2025.

-By virtue of the Magic's Saturday evening victory over the Sacramento Kings, Orlando has clinched a top-10 seed in the Eastern Conference.
+By virtue of the Magic's dominating victory over the Sacramento Kings Saturday night, Orlando has clinched a top-10 seed in the Eastern Conference.
+Orlando now knows that, at the very least, it will play in the Play-In Tournament once the regular season finishes.

+But, with seven games left in the regular season and plenty to still be determined seeding-wise, the Magic aren't caught up in any sort of celebration.

+"We're not done, and that's what we have to continue to focus on," Magic coach Jamahl Mosley said after Saturday's result.
+"One game at a time."

+"I think everyone's excited and just want to finish these last seven games out strong and put ourselves in the best position heading into the postseason."

-The Magic, now 36-39 with seven games remaining this regular season, currently occupy the No. 7 seed in the East.
-No. 8 Atlanta, who is 35-38, has two games in hand but is currently behind Orlando due to the Magic having a slightly better winning percentage.
+The Magic, now 36-39, currently occupy the No. 7 seed in the East.
+It's the first time since March 5 that Orlando has been ahead of Atlanta.

+The Hawks, who are 35-38 and No. 8 in the East, currently have two games in hand.
+Bu, they are currently behind Orlando due to the Magic having a slightly better winning percentage.

+"There's seven games left – we've really got to win them all," said Goga Bitadze, who recorded a 12-point, 10-rebound double-double Saturday.
+"It's a close battle.
+We might even make it out of the Play-in.
+Our job is to prepare for the playoffs, and we know we have to win the games and get there, but we know we're a playoff team.

+"All we try to do is just win the games.
+The mindset doesn't really change for us."

 Two matchups remain between the Magic and Hawks this season – April 8 in Orlando and the regular season finale on April 13 in Atlanta.
 They figure to be vital toward determining seeding and crowning a Southeast division champion.